hidalgofdz/backend-101-course/docs/my-first-dummy-api.md

     }
 }
 ```
-> **Note:** phpunit runs every functions that start with the `test` prefix.
-Don't forget to name your test functions correctly!
+> **Note:** phpunit look for php files that end with the sufix `*Test.php` and runs every functions that start with the `test` prefix.
+Don't forget to name your files and tests functions correctly!

+ > **Note:**
-Now that we have a test that reflects what we want to accomplish lets run it to watch it fail.
+Now that we have a test that reflects what we want to accomplish, lets run it to watch it fail.
 Don't be too sad, as creating a test to watch it fail is a common [Test Driven Development](https://en.wikipedia.org/wiki/Test-driven_development) workflow.
 To run our tests we would use [phpunit](https://phpunit.de/).
 Fortunately, it is already installed with Laravel, so you don't have to installed yourself.
 Use the command below to run your tests.

 ```shell
 vendor/bin/phpunit